nathany/ferris-mark-dx/README.md

 ## Current Rendering

+The application renders a textured quad in the center of the screen using DirectX 11.
+Features include:

+- **Textured Quad**: Displays `ferris_pixel_128x128.png` image
+- **Vertex/Index Buffers**: Efficient geometry rendering
+- **Shader Pipeline**: Custom HLSL vertex and pixel shaders
+- **Texture Sampling**: Linear filtering with wrap addressing
+- **PNG Loading**: Runtime image loading and DirectX texture creation

-The application currently renders a solid cornflower blue background using DirectX 11.
-This serves as a foundation for more complex 3D graphics and effects.
+This serves as a foundation for more complex 3D graphics, animations, and effects.